jshinonome/vscode-q/README.md

 ### Query Grid

-The query grid, powered by [ag-grid-community](https://www.ag-grid.com/), can filter and sort table data.
+The query grid, powered by [ag-grid-community](https://www.ag-grid.com/) and [chart.js](https://www.chartjs.org/), can filter and sort table data.
 In Query Grid mode, only table will be showed in a webview, but other result will still be in output.
 It will limit to 1000 rows when query a table, click the **flame** in **q Ext** panel , or call `kdb+/q ext: Toggle Unlimited Query`, to remove 1000 rows limit.

 ### Query Console(default)